offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * proteins are represented as a sequence (chained amino acids),
  * etc..

-These sequences typically have different regions.
-For example, human DNA consists of genes, telomeres, centromeres, CG islands, etc..
+Sequences typically have common patterns / properties across the class they represent.
+For example, all human genomes share similar regions where the abundances of CG pairs spike, called CG-islands.

 ```{svgbob}
                     "CG island"